-The PSIAS require the Audit Manager to produce an Audit Strategy, which:
+The PSIAS require the Audit Manager to produce an Audit Charter setting out Audit's purpose, authority and responsibility.
+We deliver this through our Audit Strategy, which:

-Is a high-level statement of how the internal audit service will be delivered and developed in accordance with the Charter and how it links to the organisational objectives and priorities, and

-Will communicate the contribution that Internal Audit makes to the organisation and should include:

-- Internal Audit objectives and outcomes; - How the Audit Manager will form and evidence their opinion on the governance, risk and control framework to support the Annual Governance Statement; - How Internal Audit's work will identify and address significant local and national issues and risks; - How the service will be provided, i.e. internally, externally, or a mix of the two; - The resources and skills required to deliver the Strategy.

-Should be approved, but not directed, by the Audit Committee.
+- Is a high-level statement of how the internal audit service will be delivered and developed in accordance with the Charter and how it links to the organisational objectives and priorities, and - Will communicate the contribution that Internal Audit makes to the organisation and should include: - Internal Audit objectives and outcomes; - How the Audit Manager will form and evidence their opinion on the governance, risk and control framework to support the Annual Governance Statement; - How Internal Audit's work will identify and address significant local and national issues and risks; - How the service will be provided, i.e. internally, externally, or a mix of the two; and - The resources and skills required to deliver the Strategy. - > Should be approved, but not directed, by the Audit Committee.